mariofajardo/Spectracus/README.md

 R package for soil spectroscopy

-Author: Sebastian Campbell
+Author: Soil Security Laboratory.
+The University of Sydney.
-Contributors: Michael Nelson
+Contributors: Sebastian Campbell, Michael Nelson,Brendan Malone, Budiman Minasny and Mario Fajardo

 Contains functions to trim and filter spectra as well as deriving colour information.